sumanmr9591/anattaVuueAssignment/README.md

 # run "node server" from base folder
 # Go to client folder and run "npm install"
 # Go to client folder and run "npm run serve"

+To Login as Admin
+username: admin
+password: admin